 Mori point offers both intense hiking and prime surf angling on the beach below.
 Sharp Park Beach is home to a large striper run from June to September.
-When surf fishing, my set up consists of a 9 – 12 ft medium heavy surf rod with 30 -65 lb braided line to a 20-30 lb fluorocarbon leader ( Check out Daiwa).
+When surf fishing, my setup consists of a 9 – 12 ft medium heavy surf rod with a 30 -65 lb braided line to a 20-30 lb fluorocarbon leader ( Check out Daiwa).
 Hooks – I like to go with size 2-4 Gamagatsu octopus hooks, and for bait – chunks of squid or herring.
-If the surf is rough, use a 6-8 oz pyramid weight clipped to a fish- finder rig.
+If the surf is rough, use a 6-8 oz pyramid weight clipped to a fish-finder rig.
 Fish the tides as they approach, typically a few hours before the high tide, and you’ll slay em’!

-Mori Point trails scale a large bluff over looking the vast pacific.
-Along the way, you can enjoy wild flowers, hawks, rabbits, and beyond her steep drop-offs, from the upper trails, one can spot migrating whales.
-Conservationists have taken keen interest in this area due to sensitive habitat.
-The area is home to the threatened red-legged frog for which new marshy habitat was constructed along side the Sharp Park Golf Course.
+Mori Point trails scale a large bluff overlooking the vast pacific.
+Along the way, you can enjoy wildflowers, hawks, and rabbits, and beyond her steep drop-offs, from the upper trails, one can spot migrating whales.
+Conservationists have taken a keen interest in this area due to its sensitive habitat.
+The area is home to the threatened red-legged frog for which new marshy habitat was constructed alongside the Sharp Park Golf Course.

 Contra Loma Regional Park

 As far as California beauty goes, this location is hard to match.
-With her trails and year-round fishing, boating and kayaking, and abundance of wild life, Contra Loma has become a popular destination among the East Bay Regional Park system.
+With her trails and year-round fishing, boating and kayaking, and abundance of wildlife, Contra Loma has become a popular destination in the East Bay Regional Park system.
 Within the 80-acre reservoir, anglers can hook up on largemouth bass, crappie, blue gill, channel catfish, and striper.

 In fact, the record largemouth was just shy of 15 lb.
 I spoke with some locals to get some insight –

-One local claimed “I got a buddy who catches a few 10 pounders a year outa here.”
+One local claimed, “I got a buddy who catches a few 10 pounders a year out here.”

-The bottom is heavy in grass.
-Its difficult to say what species of plant are down there except a ton of moss and what I can only describe as pond snot, making it difficult to drag a jig or Texas rigged bait.
+The bottom is heavy in the grass.
+It is difficult to say what species of plants are down there except a ton of moss and what I can only describe as pond snot, making it difficult to drag a jig or Texas rigged bait.
 My advice – use a slim profile bait like a tube craw or worm to minimize what you’ll inevitably snag and retrieve.

 A weightless senko works well, as it falls with grace and comes up clean on most retrieves.
-In my opinion, its hard to beat a fishery that holds 10 lb. beasts – makes a long day worth the effort!
+In my opinion, it is hard to beat a fishery that holds 10 lb. beasts – makes a long day worth the effort!

 Vasona Lake County Park

-Silicon Valley is known for a bustling tech industry, welcoming entrepreneurs, designers, engineers – the future of tomorrow.
+Silicon Valley is known for the bustling tech industry, welcoming entrepreneurs, designers, and engineers – the future of tomorrow.
 But an overlooked detail of the south bay is the old, natural world still intact and preserved within places like Vasona Lake.

 - Fishing is fun and easy